Brayan Gil

 Brayan Alexander Gil Hurtado (born 28 June 2001) is a professional footballer who plays as a forward for Russian Premier League club Baltika Kaliningrad.
-Born in Colombia, he represents El Salvador at international level.
+Born in Colombia, he represents the El Salvador national team.

 Club career

 Early career

 Brayan "El Comandante" Gil first began training in the lower categories of the Fundación Educando a un Salvadoreño (FESA).
 He later went to Brujos Mario Calvo of the El Salvador Promotion league, becoming top scorer with 15 goals at 17 years of age and won the "Silver Goal" award from the sports magazine El Gráfico.

 C.D.
 FAS

 His performances at the youth level earned him a contract to play with C.D.
 FAS in the 2019 Apertura Tournament.
 He finished as the second highest top scorer with 18 goals, including a hat-trick against A.D.
 Chalatenango.

 Baltika Kaliningrad

 On 18 January 2025, Gil signed a four-and-a-half-year contract with Baltika Kaliningrad in the Russian First League.

+Upon Baltika's return to the Russian Premier League in the 2025–26 season, Gil began to score regularly and went into the winter break as the second-best league scorer with 10 goals.
+He finished the season with 13 league goals, as he suffered a foot injury in mid-April and was not able to play for the last several weeks of the season.